TUDelft-CS4200-2019/TUDelft-CS4200-2019.github.io/project/ms2/lab4.md

 ### Testing Error Checking

-In test cases for error checking, you need to specify the number of errors, warnings, or notes in a test case in `errors`, `warnings`, or `notes` clauses.
+In test cases for error checking, you need to specify the number of errors in a test case in `errors` clauses.
 For example, the following test cases specify a correct MiniJava program, a program with two errors which are reported on the name of a duplicate class `Foo`, and another program with an error which is reported on the name of an unknown class `Bar`: